Design, Art, Creativity & Storytelling

 - Sketching (rapid, 2-point, storyboarding, functional, people).

-- Brief introduction to colour theory, typography, graphic design, narrative.
+- Brief introduction to colour theory, graphic design, narrative.

 - Technical drawing conventions (including hand-drawing).